who we are

 • Focussing – where we need to ration our help to Registrants, we try to concentrate scarce resources on individual cases which have the widest strategic implications.

-Adopted by NMCW Executive Committee 09 Dec 2020.
+Adopted by NMCWatch Executive Committee 09 Dec 2020.

-NMCWatch was established in 2017 to provide support to nurses, midwives and associated healthcare professionals …
+NMCWatch was established in 2017 to provide support to nurses, midwives, and associated healthcare professionals who find themselves the subject of investigations …

-We provide a non-judgmental support, advice and advocacy service for all nurses, midwives and nursing associates
+We provide a non-judgmental support, advice and advocacy service for all Nurses, Midwives and Nursing associates regulated by the Nursing and Midwifery Council.

 Who we are